 The snow is quickly melting, and I’ve been working hard to use up my stores of 2018 preserves.
 I have a lot of mushrooms and game (mostly venison), but, it was a great year for acorns too-I discovered a new white oak that gave the best acorns I’ve had yet.

-Thinking of how I could use the acorns, deer meat and mushrooms, and fresh off of a dinner with my grandparents at the Bavarian Hunter restaurant in Stillwater MN, I came up with a killer, all-forest themed jaegershnitzel (hunter’s cutlet), that classic German cutlet with simple, homey mushroom gravy.
+Thinking of how I could use the acorns, deer meat and mushrooms, and fresh off of a dinner with my grandparents at the Bavarian Hunter restaurant in Stillwater MN, I came up with a killer, all-forest themed jaegershnitzel (hunter’s cutlet), that classic German cutlet with simple, homey wild mushroom gravy.
 It was way better than I expected on the first shot, so I’m sharing it with you now instead of the 2019/2020 winter.
+The gravy alone is a good wild mushroom recipe to help use up your dried stash.

 It’s pretty much venison jaegerschnitzel like you’d expect, at any German-themed restaurant, but with a couple really great twists that deepen the flavor.
 Besides using venison instead of pork, the biggest golden nugget is in the breading.
 In a basic three stage breading mix of flour, egg and crumbs, flour isn’t used for the glutinous sticking properties that help trap carbon dioxide when bread rises, it’s more of a sticky coating that gets softened by the egg, helping the crumbs to adhere.